Mapping dynamical systems with distributed time delays to sets of ordinary differential equations: Abstract

 \section{Abstract}

 Real-world dynamical systems with retardation effects are described in general not by a single, precisely defined time delay, but by a range of delay times.
-It is shown that an exact mapping onto a set of $N+1$ ordinary differential equations exists when the respective delay distribution is given in terms of a gamma distribution with discrete exponents.
+An exact mapping onto a set of $N+1$ ordinary differential equations exists when the respective delay distribution is given in terms of a gamma distribution with discrete exponents.
 The number of auxiliary variables one needs to introduce, $N$, is inversely proportional to the variance of the delay distribution.
 The case of a single delay is therefore recovered when $N\to\infty$.
-Using this approach, denoted the `kernel series framework', we examine systematically how the bifurcation phase diagram of the Mackey-Glass system changes under the influence of distributed delays.
+Using this approach, denoted here the `kernel series framework', we examine systematically how the bifurcation phase diagram of the Mackey-Glass system changes under the influence of distributed delays.
 We find that local properties, f.i.\ the locus of a Hopf bifurcation, are robust against the introduction of broadened memory kernels.
-Period-doubling transitions and the onset of chaos, which involve non-local properties of the flow, are found in contrast to be more sensible to distributed delays.
-Our results indicate that modeling approaches of real-world processes should take the effects of distributed delay times into account.
+Period-doubling transitions and the onset of chaos, which involve non-local properties of the flow, are found in contrast to be more sensitive to distributed delays.
+In general, the observed effects are found to scale as $1/N$.
+Furthermore, we consider time-delayed systems exhibiting chaotic diffusion, which is present in particular for sinusoidal flows.
+We find that chaotic diffusion is substantially more pronounced for distributed delays.
+Our results indicate in consequence that modeling approaches of real-world processes should take the effects of distributed delay times into account.